salat/salat/README.md

   `DBObject` instance during re-inflation can be subbed in using default args defined at compile time.

-### Requires ScalaSig (Java support has been ruled out)
+### Requires ScalaSig

 So the first big improvement Salat offers for serialization is in being able to use case classes as products to get a list of indexed fields and their default arguments.

+Well begun, but only half done.
+The other half is getting as much type information about the case class as possible, and then keeping that information on tap instead of having to derive it over and over again.

+With these two pieces in hand, fast, reliable serialization without having to resort to runtime reflection is easy.

-The other side of the coin is using [EFPL][efpl]'s wonderfully undocumented `ScalaSig` to provide hi-fi type information about each field in the case class.
+So thank you to [EFPL][efpl] for their wonderfully undocumented `ScalaSig`, which Salat uses to memoize **hi-fi type information** about each field in the case class.

-There isn't a lot of information out there right now,
+Details about pickled Scala sigs are thin on the ground.
+Here's where we got started:

+- the source code for `scala.tools.scalap.scalax.rules.scalasig.ScalaSigParser`
+- [SID # 10 (draft) - Storage of pickled Scala signatures in class files][http://www.scala-lang.org/sid/10]

+#### Java support has been ruled out

+Requiring `Product` and a single constructor rules out using anything but a case class.
+Technically, in the distant future, we may be able to flex on the case class requirement enough to only require something very, very case class like.

+However, Salat will never support classes defined in pure Java because they do not supply

 #### You can't freestyle in the REPL either